JoeriKaiser/sprint-poker/README.md

 2. Navigate to the `front` directory in your terminal.
 3. Run `npm install` to install the project dependencies.
 4. Execute `dx serve --port 8080` to start the development server.
 This command compiles the Rust code to WebAssembly and serves it on a local web server.
+5. In addition to starting the development server, you might want to launch the tailwind compiler using `npx tailwindcss -i ./input.css -o ./public/tailwind.css --watch`
-5. Open your web browser and go to `http://localhost:8080` to view the frontend application.
+6. Open your web browser and go to `http://localhost:8080` to view the frontend application.
 You should see the user interface rendered, indicating that the frontend is running correctly.

 By following these steps, you can work on both the backend and frontend of the application simultaneously, allowing for a seamless full-stack development experience.